 I’ve heard people say that in childhood friendship is 90% proximity, but I would say that holds true at any age.
-We are “friends” with the people we spend most time with, and for most of us that means our schoolmates or coworkers.
-There’s nothing wrong with this of course, provided we have any genuine interest in these people.
-Google defines friend as a person whom one knows and with whom one has a bond of mutual affection, typically exclusive of sexual or family relations.
+We are “friends” with the people we spend the most time with, and for most of us, that means our schoolmates or coworkers.
+There’s nothing wrong with this, of course, provided we have any genuine interest in these people.
+Google defines a friend as a person whom one knows and with whom one has a bond of mutual affection, typically exclusive of sexual or family relations.
 So the keywords here are “mutual affection”.

-Don’t get me wrong; meaningless hang outs can be fun but I’m not sure I would define those interactions as friendships.
+Don’t get me wrong; meaningless hangouts can be fun but I’m not sure I would define those interactions as friendships.
 For me, a true friend is someone I would die for, someone I would kill for.
 Some recent self-analysis has led me to the conclusion that I only have space for one such person in my life at any given time.
-Currently, my one true friend is BFG.
-I’d say there are maybe two other people who’ve been my best friends in the past, for whom I’d still bury a body no questions asked, but I don’t see them very often anymore simply because we no longer live near one another, and our lives have followed different paths.
-And it’s probably a good thing that I don’t see these people that often anymore, because maintaining three true friendships would be a lot of work!
-One of the things I really value in my one true friendship, is that it’s a relationship wherein interacting doesn’t feel like work.
-Which is not to say that I don’t put effort into my relationship with BFG, it’s just that I can sit in silence with him and not feel anxious about it, as I would with nearly anyone else.
-Even though the definition I quoted at the top of this post doesn’t want me to think of a sexual partner as a friend, I maintain that everybody should strive to make their life partner their best friend.
+Currently, my one true friend is my partner.
+I’d say there are maybe four other people who’ve been my best friends in the past, for whom I’d still bury a body no questions asked, but I don’t see them very often anymore simply because we no longer live near one another, and our lives have followed different paths.
+And it’s probably a good thing that I don’t see these people that often anymore because maintaining so many true friendships would be a lot of work!
+One of the things I really value in my one true friendship is that it’s a relationship wherein interacting doesn’t feel like work.
+Which is not to say that I don’t put effort into my relationship with my partner, it’s just that I can sit in silence with him and not feel anxious about it, as I would with nearly anyone else.
+Even though the definition I quoted at the top of this post doesn’t want me to think of a significant other as a friend, I maintain that everybody should strive to make their life partner their best friend.
 Honestly, what is the point of sharing your life with someone if you’re not the best of friends?

-With this in mind I am definitely a good friend to BFG, as we are extremely well bonded and would both do anything for the other.
+With this in mind, I am definitely a good friend to my partner, as we are extremely well bonded and would both do anything for the other.
 But I am perhaps a bad friend to everyone else.
 If I’d been a “good friend” to Charlotte back in the day, then maybe she would have brought me along on her quest for high school popularity.
 If I’d been a “good friend” to my divorced coworker then I’d have been invited to her second wedding.
 But would my life have been enriched by high school popularity?
 Adolescence is when I began my journey of rejecting social norms and standards.
 Popularity would have only increased that pressure to conform.
-And do I really want to be friends with someone who is so plugged into those social norms that her second husband is a carbon copy of her first, both textbook cases of toxic masculity?
-The answer for this admitted elitist is no.

 So yeah, I’m a bad friend according to most people’s definitions.
 I’ll never be the one who throws parties or organizes lunch dates or shopping trips or whatever else normal people do together.
 If I’m invited to said events I’ll go and I’ll have fun and I’ll listen to others complain about whatever’s wrong with their spouses, (which seems to be THE topic of conversation no matter who I’m with), but I won’t commiserate, because there’s nothing wrong with my spouse.
 My best friend is amazeballs and so is our friendship.